Dish, Texas: Demographics

 The population in 2010 was 201, and the estimated population for 2015 was 387.
 The population of DISH was 437 at the 2020 United States Census.

 Education

 DISH is zoned to the Ponder Independent School District.
 Ponder High School is its comprehensive high school.

 In popular culture

-In the January 10, 2006, episode of Comedy Central's The Daily Show, correspondent Ed Helms produced a segment about DISH.
+In the January 10, 2006 episode of Comedy Central's The Daily Show, correspondent Ed Helms presented a segment about DISH.

-Household Name, a podcast by Business Insider, produced an episode on DISH, "A Town Called DISH", that aired on June 12, 2019.
+Household Name, a podcast by Business Insider, produced an episode on DISH, "A Town Called DISH", that was aired on June 12, 2019.